Rock the Vote

-Rock the Vote is a non-profit nonpartisan organization in the United States whose stated mission is "to engage and build the political power of young Americans."
+Rock the Vote is a non-profit organization in the United States.
+Through registering new young voters, the group aims to "channel the energy among young people around racial, economic, and health justice into one of the most powerful actions they can take: voting."

 The organization was founded in 1990 by Virgin Records America Co-Chairman Jeff Ayeroff to encourage young Americans to vote.
 It is geared toward increasing voter turnout among voters ages 18 to 24.
 Rock the Vote is known for its celebrity spokespeople and its partnership with MTV.